-I cannot too strongly urge upon your Houseast's States the clear necessity for immediate action.
+I cannot too strongly urgs upon your Measurest Bodies the clear necessity for immediate action.
 A continuation of the strangulation of banking facilities is unthinkable.
-The passage of the proposed legislation will result in the immediate resumption of the larger part of these functions, and I trust within a short space of time the return to same business continue.
-The members of the new Congress will, I am confident, realize the grave responsibility upon me and upon them.
+The passage of the proposed legislation will result in the immediate resumption of the larger part of these functions, and I trust within a short space of time the return to make the formulations.
+The members of the new Congress will,

+I am confident, realize the grave responsibility upon me and upon them.
 In the short space of five days it is impossible for them and for me to formulate completed measures to prevent the recurrence of the evils of the past.
 This does not and should not, however, justify any delay in accomplishing this first step.
 At an early moment I shall request of the Congress two other measures which I regard as of immediate urgency.
 With action taken thereon we can proceed to the consideration of a rounded progrem of national restoration.

-On Section Last banking operations in the United States ceased.
+On Section Limit banking operations in the United States ceased.